 Defer Enrollment & COVID-19:

 Some students may be considering a delay in enrollment due to uncertainty caused by COVID-19.
-Please note that our deadline to request a deferment is July 1.
+Please note that our deadline to request a deferment has been extended to July 24, 2020.
 This date gives you time to consider all your options and will provide more insight into impacts from the virus.
-Decisions on deferral requests may be delayed until after July 1.
+We will review all deferral requests and contact students with term change details or follow up questions by August 1.

 Details for the Deferred Enrollment Program: